AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/developer/go-live.md

 ## Deploy to Production {#deploy-to-production}

-Once you make sure everything has been tested and is working properly, you are ready to push your code updates to a [centralized Git repository in Cloud Manager](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/managing-code/setup-cloud-manager-git-integration.html).
+Once you make sure that everything has been tested and is working properly, you are ready to push your code updates to a [centralized Git repository in Cloud Manager](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/managing-code/setup-cloud-manager-git-integration.html).

 After the updates have been uploaded to Cloud Manager, they can be deployed to AEM as a Cloud Service using [Cloud Manager's CI/CD pipeline](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/how-to-use/deploying-code.html).